TechnologyAdvice/technologyadvice.github.io/_posts/2016-10-08-jumping-into-elasticsearch.markdown

 As you might as have guessed from the above JSON blob, in addition to creating the `socialnetwork` index, we explicitly mapped a `user` type.
 But I'll let you in on a secret: we could have left out the request object (`PUT /socialnetwork`), then simply created a `user` document and let Elasticsearch handle the mapping *dynamically*.
 We could have even started creating documents without initially creating the index!
 All we'd have to do is change the path to `/socialnetwork/user`, and provide the user data in the body straightaway.

+> While [dynamic mapping](https://www.elastic.co/guide/en/elasticsearch/guide/current/dynamic-mapping.html) is advantageous in many ways (especially as a means of getting started with Elasticsearch, as you'll see), you'll find it's not ideal for fields where a specific format might be required (dates), or if you want to restrict the type of data that can be added.
+With explicit mapping, we could add the `dynamic` flag to the root `user` object, as well as any individual `object` fields, and set it to `false` to quietly ignore unknown fields, or `strict` to throw an exception.

+**Important**: One major CRUD exception, as mentioned above, is that mappings *cannot be updated*.
+In such cases where that's desired or necessary, you'll have to create a new index and reload any existing data.

 So with that said, let's ditch this thing by running `DELETE /socialnetwork`, and start from scratch.

 ### Bulk API
-Now we'll take advantage of the `_bulk` API to create two new indexes and upload a ton of documents all at once.
+Now we'll take advantage of the [bulk API](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-bulk.html) to create two new indexes and upload a ton of documents all at once.

 First, we need to <a href='/assets/data/mock-data.json' download>download</a> some mock data in raw JSON format. (<a href='https://raw.githubusercontent.com/TechnologyAdvice/technologyadvice.github.io/master/assets/data/mock-data.json' target='_blank'>preview</a>)